wavefrontHQ/docs/pages/doc/proxies_histograms.md

   {% include note.html content="Unlike the Wavefront data format, which is `<metricName> <metricValue> <timestamp>`, histogram data format inverts the ordering of components in a data point: `<timestamp> #<points> <metricValue> <metricName>`." %}

 You can also send a histogram distribution using [direct ingestion](direct_ingestion.html#histogram-distribution).
 In that case, you must include `f=histogram` or your data are treated as metrics even if you use histogram data format.

+### Send Data in Wavefront Data Format

+You can send metric data in Wavefront **data** format to one of the **histogram** ports.
+Different ports are for different aggregation intervals.
+Here are the defaults, see [Histogram Aggregation Ports](#histogram-aggregation-ports) for details.

+* minute - 40001
+* hour -	40002
+* day -	40003

+### Histogram Configuration Properties

 The proxy supports [histogram configuration properties](proxies_configuring.html#histogram-configuration-properties) to customize how the Wavefront proxy handles histogram data.